Python's yield from keyword

 Days 1–3 of the second Python course I just started—100 Days of Code—covers the datetime module, during which I incidentally found a somewhat terse method to process keyboard input upon each individual keystroke.
 This enables, for example, program continuance with any key press—not exclusively return/enter—or controlling the movement of a simple robot with each key press.
 Given Python's famous concision, I was surpised to find most approaches verbose, which makes this a nice function to have on hand:

 import os, sys, termios, time, tty def getkey(): fd = sys.stdin.fileno() oldset = termios.tcgetattr(fd) try: tty.setraw(fd) ck = sys.stdin.read(1) finally: termios.tcsetattr(fd, termios.TCSADRAIN, oldset) return ck

-This method is akin to the Python curses module's—which is actually a simple wrapper over the C functions provided by ncurses—getch() routine using cbreak mode as opposed to the usual buffered input mode—except without having to install the curses module.
+This method is akin to the Python curses—which is actually a simple wrapper over the C functions provided by ncurses—module's getch() routine using cbreak mode as opposed to the usual buffered input mode—except without having to install the curses module.

-As part of the datetime unit, the course suggests building a simple Pomodoro timer, where I thought about adding a pause and resume feature that could be activated by pressing a key during work or rest intervals.
-I subsequently discovered this solution using only the standard library.
+As part of the datetime unit, the course suggests building a simple Pomodoro timer.
+To make it more practical, I thought about adding a pause and resume feature that could be activated by pressing a key during work or rest intervals.
+Subsequently, I discovered the above solution using only the standard library.
 You can pass the entered character to ord() and run it through either a series of if-elif statements or a dictionary to produce the desired response; such as (p)ause and (r)esume, for example.
 I've built the Pomodoro timer according to the unit specifications and learning outcomes (i.e., utilising datetime and not only time), but haven't yet added the pause and resume functionality; I might share it once I do.
 I use the Pomodoro technique in my own studies and have found it a highly effective tactic when used as part of a broader studying strategy.